marcellodotgg/retroboard-org/README.md

 # <img src="https://raw.githubusercontent.com/bytebury/retroboard-org/dfe18d872bc710f0a3b4b1c1656e7e17823fc6d5/public/logo.svg" height="24" width="24" alt="logo"> Retroboard.org

+An application that allows you to run feedback loops for yourself or with your organization.
+A retrospective, or "retro", activity is when an individual or a team comes together and discusses what went well, what didn't go well, and what actionable things we can do to improve.
+It's an important practice to do in order to foster continuous improvement ideas.

 The official code behind the https://retroboard.org website.
 Opened-source for educational purposes.
 If you, or your company would like to run an on-premises version of Retroboard.org, then please reach out to hey@bytebury.com for licensing agreements.

 ## About